jaredmichaelsmith/stargazer/README.md

 Contact: jaredsmi@cisco.com

 ###Overview:
-API Mapper is a tool that recieves a hostname on the command line interface (CLI) and attempts to find and map out any REST API's on the hostname.
+Stargazer is a tool that recieves a hostname on the command line interface (CLI) and attempts to find and map out any REST API's on the hostname.
 With this mapping, a nice report is generated of all the endpoints and a concise description of each.